fanicia/security-notes/notes/burp-suite.md

 Most of my learning on Burp happened before starting these notes, though.
 So this will mostly contain small snippits.

+## Misc.

+In repeater, use CRTL+u to  encode the highlighted text.
+CRTL+SHIFT+u to decode.

 ## Redirect cURL to Burp

 say you have been fuzzing an API at `/users/v1` with cURL and you would like to continue the work in burp.